rime/librime/README-windows.md

   - Visual Studio 2015
   - [Boost](http://www.boost.org/)>=1.60
   - [cmake](http://www.cmake.org/)>=2.8

+[Python](https://python.org)>=2.7 is needed to build opencc dictionaries.

 You may need to update Boost when using a higher version of VS.

-You can also build third-party libraries manually without them, by following instructions in the build script.
+You can also build third-party libraries manually, by following instructions in the build script.

 Get the code
 ---